 We don't exist, apparently.
 Ask Kathleen Stock, she can prove it, in chapters 1-3 of her new book.
 That's quite a theory you've got there, like David Copperfield, making the Statue of Liberty disappear.

 I don't know at what point I began to inch away, quietly realizing this wasn't going to work.
-It's not because I'm trans.
+I don't think it's because I'm trans.
 I read an essay by Graham Linehan online, connecting trans allies to paedophilia and predators, and the nastiness shakes me, not as a trans woman, just as a human being.
-Linehan's level of hatred, the consequences surely intended, when you smear innocent people with the language LGBT+ people know so well from the 1980s and 1990s.
-The words that justify lynchings, arrests, and marginalization of entire demographics, those words: grooming, predator, paedophilia.
+Linehan's level of hatred, the consequences surely intended, when you smear innocent people with the language LGBT+ people know so well from the 1980s and 1990s, which justify lynchings, arrests, and marginalization of entire demographics, those words: grooming, predator, paedophilia.
 And it's not just Linehan.
 But at least now I'm clear: only by not existing can we get along.

 Yes, I know, I was told it would be this way.
-Like a technically gifted mechanic (which I'm not, though would like to be), I wanted to dismantle trans discourse and re-assemble it, and that way understand how it all worked.
+Like a technically gifted mechanic, I wanted to dismantle trans discourse and re-assemble it, and that way understand how it all worked.
 I wanted to claw myself apart and start all over, and understand me.
 So here I am, more knowledgeable and certain than before of my right to exist.

 Meanwhile, I continue to inch backwards, barely perceptibly, realizing this is all going horribly wrong.